We compare some of the key factors involved in the production, usage and waste management of each.

-- Some sustainability points to consider with the two are:
+Some sustainability points to consider with the two are:

 This can be the case if we compare bamboo growing and production to organic cotton, where life cycle assessments show it lagging behind plastic across several environmental indicators in the case of plastic bags

-- But, individual environmental indicators at each stage of the material life cycle might show each different material being more sustainable in different ways
+But, individual environmental indicators at each stage of the material life cycle might show each different material being more sustainable in different ways

-- Common products where bamboo might be compared to plastic might be textiles such as clothing (where bamboo fibres and synthetic fibres carrying plastic are used), food carry bags, toothbrushes and other personal care products, furniture, clothes pegs, cutlery, and so on
+Common products where bamboo might be compared to plastic might be textiles such as clothing (where natural bamboo fibres and synthetic fibres carrying plastic are used), food carry bags, toothbrushes and other personal care products, furniture, clothes pegs, cutlery, and so on

 Bamboo vs Plastic: Comparison

 Some bamboo may also be sourced from sustainably grown bamboo forests that come with some type of certification

 Plastic on the other hand comes from fossil fuel feed stock (crude oil and natural gas), and plastic is a synthetic material

 When sourcing from recycled material vs virgin source material, bamboo may not be very sustainable in some ways